beyarkay/masters-thesis/src/03_lit_review.md

 Affordable, off-the-shelf hand-measurement gloves allow researchers without expertise in electronics to explore the field of gesture recognition.
-This subsection explores hardware products which have been used for glove-based gesture recognition.
+This section explores hardware products which have been used for glove-based gesture recognition.
 Figure \ref{fig:03_hardware_for_gloves} shows the different kinds of hardware used over time for glove-based gesture recognition systems.